• Free Tours

 The little shops and houses reflect architecture from different Spanish regions and inside, handicrafts were displayed.

-The massive main square hosted bullfights, traditional dances, parties and showed off Spanish culture to its fullest.
+The massive main square hosted bullfights, traditional dances, and parties, and showed off Spanish culture to its fullest.

 View this post on Instagram